JuanCarlosdelValle/LagrangeMesh-Package/README.md

 # LagrangeMesh-Package

 ## Description
-This is the README file for the Mathematica package LagrangeMesh version 1.0 (2022) contained in the file LagrangeMesh.wl.
-LagrangeMesh realizes numerically the Lagrange Mesh Method (LMM) in Mathematica.
+LagrangeMesh 1.0 is a Mathematica package devoted to solving numerically the one-dimensional time-independent Schrödinger equation with Dirichlet boundary conditions for an arbitrary one-dimensional domain.
-The basic reference of the package can be found in
+A complete description of the package can be found in

 "Solving the One-Dimensional Time-Independent Schrödinger Equation with
       High Accuracy: The LagrangeMesh Mathematica Package"